stgl/pymccrgb/README.md

 This package is developed for Linux/OS X and Python 3.6+.

 The LibLAS C library is required for MCC and `pymccrgb`.
+The MCC wrapper also requires Boost and the C++11 standard library, which are likely installed as system libraries.

-On Ubuntu, you can install it via `apt`:
+On Ubuntu/Debian, you can install LibLAS via `apt`:

 ```bash
 sudo apt-get install liblas-c-dev